protontypes/open-sustainable-technology/README.md

 - [CMIP6_CVs](https://github.com/WCRP-CMIP/CMIP6_CVs) - Core Controlled Vocabularies for use in CMIP6.
 - [CleF](https://github.com/coecms/clef) - Searches the Earth System Grid Federation datasets stored at the Australian National Computational Infrastructure, both data published on the NCI ESGF node as well as files that are locally replicated from other ESGF nodes.
 - [XCast](https://github.com/kjhall01/xcast) - A free and open source climate forecasting toolkit written by Kyle Hall & Nachiketa Acharya, designed to help forecasters and earth scientists apply state-of-the-art postprocessing techniques to gridded data sets.
+- [earth2mip](https://github.com/NVIDIA/earth2mip) - A python framework that enables climate researchers and scientists to explore and experiment with AI models for weather and climate.

 ### Climate Data Processing and Access